debugmen/debugmen.github.io/_posts/2022-03-10-enabot_series_part_2.md

 This shows how tedious and hard decoding some of these packets was.
 This one packet alone pretty much had 4 branch values up to this point, and it felt like each branch value had multiple functions which handled them.
 We'd find a few branch values of one branch in one function and a few others of the same branch in another.

 This is why we spent so much time in wireshark.
 As much fun as reversing code is, sometimes there are just better ways to do reversing.
 This packet was much easier to figure out by just trial and error.
+When we hit a brick wall with this approach, then we would reverse the relevant function, usually with a better picture in mind from the info we learned doing the trial and error.

 In the two motor packets we see 8 bytes in the last full row of bytes.
 The packets have different values.
 We figured that since we knew all other parts of the packet, those values must control the direction and speed.
 So we setup a test.